jeffusan/ansible-bdas/README.md

 ansible-bdas
 ============

+### TODO
+- Remove current java submodule, add one for Oracle JDK 8

 ### Description

 This is a set of Ansible recipes for Berkeley Data Analytics Stack (and some other software) deployment on a cluster.